-Dr. Chang-Er Chen got his first degree of Bachelor in Environmental Science from Northwest A&F University, China in 2006.
+Dr. Chang-Er Chen is a research professor in Environmental Science & Technology at South China Normal University.
+He got his first degree of Bachelor in Environmental Science from Northwest A&F University, China in 2006.
 After that, he studied Environmental Science at Dalian University of Technology (DUT), China and obtained his Master degree (MSc) after three years’ work on persistent organic pollutants (POPs) in the environment and human in 2009.
 Then he moved to the U.K. and received his Doctorate in Environmental Science from Lancaster University, in 2014, mainly worked on development and applications of passive water samplers for polar organic contaminants (POCs) particularly for pharmaceuticals and personal care products (PPCPs).
 Between 2016 and 2018 he worked at Stockholm University, Sweden as a post-doctoral researcher, working on bioaccumulation study of mixture organic chemicals.
 From November 2017, he is appointed as a research Professor @ South China Normal University, Guangzhou, China.
+He serves as editor borad members for Journal of Environment and Health Science (Ommega) and International Journal of Environmental Chemistry (SciencePG).

 Environmental fate, behaviour, effects and risk assessment of organic contaminants, particularly: